 No matter how well or how poorly ski areas treat the environment in the future, activists will keep the pressure on for them to do better.
 But ultimately, it's the skiers who have the biggest influence, says Sykes.
 "You can go out and have plenty of fun skiing without having too great of an environmental impact.
 But you can really make that difference by choosing where you ski."

 Story by Ross Burns.
 This article originally appeared in Plenty in December 2008.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.